• Skip to primary navigation

 Notes on feeding

 Make sure the muscle of any meat you dry is not so thick that it rots instead of drying over the course of a few days.
-Freezer burned meat often works well as Dermestidae food.
+Freezer-burned meat often works well as Dermestidae food.
 NOTE: Freezing meat slows the development of fly eggs (external link) that may have been laid on it, but it may not kill them.

-However you prepare the meat, the bottom line is that if it’s muscle, Dermestid beetles and larvae will eat it.
-However, in this context we’re just concerned with keeping them alive until they have enough dead roaches to eat.
+However you prepare the meat, the bottom line is that if its muscle, Dermestid beetles and larvae will eat it.
+However, in this context, we’re just concerned with keeping them alive until they have enough dead roaches to eat.
 We’re not aiming for an optimum diet.
 Generally, you should feed them supplementally until there is at least one dead roach per week to sustain them.
 This is a very rough estimate.
 Consider providing food for the Dermestids if your Dubia colony produces less than this.
 One dead roach per week is probably enough to support at least some Dermestid life in the colony.
 All things equal, more dead roaches will stimulate Dermestid population growth.
 Again, these are rough estimates.
 Your mileage may vary.

 Be aware that commercially dried or processed meats are not ideal for Dermestid breeding.
 This matters if you’re supplementing their diet with meat to promote population growth.
 Try providing fresh meat if you’re trying to build the Dermestid population and you find it’s not happening.
 Dangers to Dubia roach health aside, wet meat should be just moist enough for the beetles to lay their eggs and for the eggs to incubate and hatch.
-This happens in three to four days on average, so the meat needs to remain moist at least that long.
+This happens in three to four days on average, so the meat needs to remain moist for at least that long.

 However, “moist” does not mean “wet”.
 Translating the moisture level necessary for egg laying from “between 15% and 40%” to something the average person can gauge is difficult.
 It seems to come out somewhere between “wetter than beef jerky” and “drier than a piece of fresh, raw chicken”.
-You can experiment to see what works best in your location, as the moisture level necessary for reproduction is probably related to humidity as well as temperature within the colony.
+You can experiment to see what works best in your location, as the moisture level necessary for reproduction is probably related to humidity as well as the temperature within the colony.

 What we’ve found is that the right moisture level is what you might get from taking a raw chicken wing, wrapping it in a paper towel, squeezing out the moisture, then setting it aside in the refrigerator for a day or two.
 The visual we’re going for is dry and firm on the outside but perhaps still a little moist and flexible on the inside.